mbuse/FinancialEngineeringAPI/README.md

 as calculated this may have two different reasons:

  1. No software is bug free.
 And so isn't this API.
  2. This API is based on financial models.
-And the propability that these financial models are absolutely nonsense is even higher than the propability that this API contains bugs.
+And the probability that these financial models are absolutely nonsense is even higher than the propability that this API contains bugs.